-This project will teach six PTC subjects to 24 Students from six diocese of Madagascar, through three one week training events per year for two years.
+This project will teach six PTC subjects to 24 Students from six dioceses of Madagascar, through three, week-long training events per year, for two years.

-Anglican Aid’s Overseas Ministry Fund provides financial support for students from developing countries to attend Bible training events like the PTC training events to be held in Madagascar.
+Anglican Aid provides financial support for students from developing countries to participate in leadership development courses.

 ABN 28 525 237 517

-- Please pray for the graduates of the PTC pilot program that they will use what they have learned from their PTC subjects to faithfully share their gospel through their ministries.
+- Please pray for graduates of the PTC pilot program as they use what they have learned from their PTC subjects,

-- Please pray for wisdom and clarity as the PTC subjects are translated into Malagasy.
+- Please pray for wisdom and clarity as the PTC subjects are translated and delivered in Malagasy.